Written by Vishaak Gangasandra

 Additional: Hand-Write and mail an application answering several essay-style questions and sit a panel interview

-Program Structure: JCU is one of the only Australian universities that still offer a Bachelor of Medicine, Bachelor of Surgery (MBBS) which is an undergraduate degree whilst most other universities offer a post-graduate Doctor of Medicine (MD) program.
-In the medicine industry though, this makes no difference except for the piece of paper you receive at the end of your degree.
+Program Structure: JCU is one of the only Australian universities that still offer a Bachelor of Medicine, Bachelor of Surgery (MBBS) which is an undergraduate medicine degree whilst most other universities offer a post-graduate entry Doctor of Medicine (MD) program.
+In the medical industry though, this makes no difference except for the piece of paper you receive at the end of your degree.
 This degree is a 5-year degree, one of the shorter degrees for medicine in Australia.
 Additionally, JCU has a strong focus on Indigenous and Rural Health and outreach.
+You don't need UCAT for postgraduate medicine.

 (Bachelor of Medical Studies, Doctor of Medicine)